 The UN provides insurance coverage for consultants on mission, but the details are not well known.
 A one-page overview of UN insurance for consultants shows that (a) insurance sums are modest; (b) there are too many exceptions (the term 'not insured' features 30 times!); (c) it discriminates between different categories (internationals vs. locals, retirees vs. non-retirees); and (d) there is no medical evacuation coverage.
 Our view : the UN insurance coverage is very inadequate.

 Outsiders - or insiders?

 How are ex-UN consultants treated by UN hiring agencies?
 In best case scenarios, they are 'welcomed home' and provided conveniences (such as agency ID cards, agency e-mail accounts, user-rights to IT platforms, office facilities) to make them optimally productive on the job. ◊◊ In less favourable settings, they are treated as 'outsiders' in some respects - with less overt recognition of their identity as ex-colleagues and as 'one of us'.
 Ask us for details on prevailing practices.

 P11 : Best 'business card'

 The Personal History Form (P11) is a very user-unfriendly tool.
-But it is a legal must for many UN agencies, since it requires specific details about your UN career and asks questions rarely dealt with in normal free-style CVs.
+But it is the preferred format for many UN agencies, as it covers specific details about your UN career and asks questions rarely dealt with in normal free-style CVs.
 We urge everyone in our roster always to have a well-prepared & updated P11 ready.
 Even if cumbersome to draft or edit, a presentable P11 is a UN consultant's best 'business card'.

 UN Security: FSL Reform